eduardxdc/api-techLibrary/README.md

 The API uses **JWT** for authentication control.
 To access protected endpoints as a **required** authorization access, type 'Bearer' [space] and then your token in the text input below; Example: 'Bearer 12345abcdef'.

 ## Database
 The project utilizes [SQLite](https://sqlitebrowser.org/dl/) as the database.
-To open the database, use SQLite Browser, go to **Open Database** and select the database file present in the cloned project.
+To open the database, use DB Browser for SQLite, go to **Open Database** and select the database file present in the cloned project.

 ![Open Database](./.github/openDatabase.png)
 ![Select the Database](./.github/openDatabaseII.png)